-As part of the academy's commitment to providing outstanding and impartial careers information, advice and guidance (CIAG) to all students, we have a Careers Leader at the academy, Mrs Hale, who supports all students from Year 7 to Year 13 regarding their choices in preparation for their future.
-Whilst Mrs Hale is on maternity leave, please feel free to contact the academy Careers Leader, Zoe Harris by clicking here.
+As part of the academy's commitment to providing outstanding and impartial careers information, advice and guidance (CIAG) to all students, we have a Careers Leader at the academy, Zoe Harris.
+You can contact her by clicking here.

 We welcome ex- students to get in touch to tell us what they are doing now and to come back into school to talk about their careers.
 We would also like to encourage employers to volunteer their services to us, for example offering mock interviews, talks to students or be involved in careers events.

 Using this link you will be able to find a copy of our Provider Access Statement

 If you think you could help please either complete the form opposite or contact Mrs Zoe Harris (Careers Leader) by email: email@example.com or by telephone: (01922) 685777.

 Throughout their school life, each student is entitled to:

 - Careers Education, Information and Guidance that meets professional standards of practice.

 - A careers programme that will raise aspiration, challenge stereotypes, and promote equality and diversity.

 - Support in making well informed and realistic decisions.